kthong3/tictactoe_ruby/pseudocode.md

+Game class
+  starts game
-# create board
+  shows board
-  # use hashes? can store in values
-  # use arrays? replace numbers with symbol?

-# player one moves with X
+  until game is over
-# player two moves with O
+    repeat player moves
-  # board should show X spot when prompting player 2

-# location already taken / prompt to try again
-  # show previous Xs & Os when prompting player
-  # tell user location is taken if player tries to take marked location

-# repeat player moves and prompts if location taken
+    prompts if location taken
-  # until board completed or if player has won
+  finds winner

-# winning: player can win by filling in a row, column or diagonal
+    winning: player can win by filling in a row, column or diagonal

+Board class
+  builds board
+  checks if board location has been filled
+    location already taken / prompt to try again show previous Xs & Os when prompting player tell user location is taken if player tries to take marked location

+Player
+  chooses board location
+  player one moves with X
+  player two moves with O